 api.mydomain.com registry.mydomain.com vpn.mydomain.com s3.mydomain.com

 After getting the openBalena server up and running, we need to install in our local machine the balena CLI, a command-line interface that will be used to manage all the devices and be the link between you and the server.

 Point balena CLI to your server by setting

 When we create the openBalena instance, it generated a few self-signed certificates that we will need to use in order for our local machine and devices to connect to the server.

-On the computer you installed balena-cli on, download the
+On the computer you installed balena CLI (the local machine), download the

 from the server and install it.
 In our current example, the openBalena instance is installed on